 But the real “lice killing” ingredient in these lice treatments is not salt, though.
 These products contain several other ingredients, including benzyl alcohol, isopropyl alcohol, isopropyl myristate, geraniol, and anise.
 Without these “other ingredients”, you’re not going to have to have much luck with salt.

-I have seen both of these products fail for hundreds of people, so I can't in good conscience recommend them to anyone.
-I’m not recommending them, but if you’re set on using salt to kill lice, you’ll have more luck using one of those than trying to do it yourself.
+I have seen these products fail for hundreds of people, so I can't in good conscience recommend them to anyone.
+Instead, follow along with my Step-by-Step Videos and get rid of lice today!